 Q: I have a naturally raspy voice and I worry about making sure it doesn't get any lower.
 Any tips?

-A: You should be evaluated by an ENT doctor to determine what is causing the raspiness and determine a cause of action from there.
+A: You should be evaluated by an ENT doctor to determine what is causing the raspiness and determine a plan of action from there.

 Q: Why do I get a headache when I sing or hear loud sounds?